Mini Loader vs Connect and Release Wheelbarrow: Which Is Better for Moving Mulch?

 Mini loaders, compact utility loaders, and stand-on loaders can be extremely useful tools on a landscaping jobsite.

-They can move material, load wheelbarrows, handle attachments, and save a crew a lot of heavy labor.
+They can move bulk material, load wheelbarrows, run attachments, dig, grade, trench, lift, and save a crew a tremendous amount of heavy labor.

-The W.I.T.C.H.™ is an Instant Connect and Release Wheelbarrow System that lets a compatible mower or machine move a standard wheelbarrow over distance, then release it in seconds for hand placement.
+The W.I.T.C.H.™ is an Instant Connect and Release Wheelbarrow System that lets a compatible mower or machine move a standard wheelbarrow over distance, release it in seconds for hand placement, and also tow a compatible cart when larger-volume staging makes sense.

 It does not replace a loader.